spierala/mini-rx-store/libs/signal-store/README.md

 }
 ```

-Alternatively, an Observable or Raw value could be used to trigger the API call.
+Instead of a Signal, an Observable or a Raw Value could be used to trigger the API call.

 ### `connect`
 Available in Feature Store, Component Store.

-With `connect` you can connect your store with external sources like Observables and Signals.
+With `connect` you have the possibility to connect your store with external sources like Observables and Signals.
 This helps to make your store the Single Source of Truth for your state.

 ```ts